kivy/buildozer/README.md

     ios            iOS target, based on kivy-ios project

 Global commands (without target):
-    distclean          Clean the whole Buildozer environment.
+    distclean          Clean the whole Buildozer environment
-    help               Show the Buildozer help.
+    help               Show the Buildozer help
-    init               Create a initial buildozer.spec in the current directory serve              Serve the bin directory via SimpleHTTPServer setdefault         Set the default command to run when no arguments are given version            Show the Buildozer version
+    init               Create an initial buildozer.spec in the current directory serve              Serve the bin directory via SimpleHTTPServer setdefault         Set the default command to run when no arguments are given version            Show the Buildozer version